michelou/dotty-pandoc/docs/docs/reference/other-new-features/experimental-defs.md

 Can use the `-Yno-experimental` compiler flag to disable it and run as a proper release.

 In any other situation, a reference to an experimental definition will cause a compilation error.

-## Experimental inheritance

-All subclasses of an experimental `class` or `trait` must be marked as [`@experimental`](https://scala-lang.org/api/3.x/scala/annotation/experimental.html) even if they are in an experimental scope.
-Anonymous classes and SAMs of experimental classes are considered experimental.

-We require explicit annotations to make sure we do not have completion or cycles issues with nested classes.
-This restriction could be relaxed in the future.

 ## Experimental overriding